aptivator/mongo-query-compiler-docs/docs/elemental/primitive/eq.md

 ### $eq

 Supports all of the implicit equality operations along with deep equality.
 Unlike other primitive operators, $eq does not unwind an object that follows it.
-Instead, the object will be used to assess deep equality with queried object's element's value.
+Instead, the object will be used to assess deep equality with queried object's 's value.

 ```javascript
 /* deep equality */